ClementTsai/PortfolioProjects/README.md

 * Results were then filtered by colour to present final matches to better identify any potential missing points of interest.<br>
 * Once data had been cleaned in Excel, imported it over to MySQL and conducted several queries which can be found [here](https://github.com/ClementTsai/PortfolioProjects/blob/main/HappinessVMedalsProj.sql)
 * Datasets were then imported to Tableau Public where several visualizations were made to better understand the relation between a country's happiness score and the medals they won at the 2021 Tokyo Olympics
+### Analysis
+Of the 83 participating countries, excluding dependent territories and countries with missing data in the World Happiness dataset, 43 countries with a happiness score greater or equal to 5 won a gold medal whereas only 13 countries with a happiness score less than 5 won a gold medal at the 2020 Tokyo Olympics.

 Tableau Visual Dashboard:<br>
 [Tokyo Olympics and World Happiness](https://public.tableau.com/app/profile/clement.tsai/viz/FirstProject-2020TokyoOlympicsandWorldHappiness/Dashboard1)<br>